mynamebrody/pizzadash/README.md

 ====
 1. Find Closest Store
 2. Find Dash Button
-3. Edit the `app.js` file and edit your customer, store, and default order
+3. Edit the `app.js` file.
+- Add your store from step 1
+- Edit your address and personal/customer information
+- Edit your order using menu from step 1
+- Add credit card information
+- Add your Amazon Dash Button's address from step 2
-4. Run ` node app.js ` press your Dash Button that you have set up and BAM (actual ordering coming soon)
+4. Run ` sudo node app.js ` press your Dash Button that you have set up and BAM pizza will be coming soon!

 #### To do
-- Make Actual Order be able to be placed (payments)
+- Smooth things out and make a setup script for first time users that will create an `app.js` file automatically for them
+- Coupon support
+- Other ideas?

 #### License